Boutique owners, designers and others call on City Council to create fashion industry task force

 “I believe that this task force will do a lot to help the city of Philadelphia.”

-The hearing came in the midst of the 14th annual Philadelphia Fashion Week, which attracts more than 10,000 industry leaders and consumers to the city.
+The hearing on Wednesday came during the 14th annual Philadelphia Fashion Week, which attracts more than 10,000 industry leaders and consumers to the city.

-The hearing on Wednesday was hosted by City Councilman David Oh, who leads council’s Committee on Global Opportunities and the Creative/Innovative Economy.
-City Council is expected to consider a resolution to establish the task force next week.
+The hearing was hosted by City Councilman David Oh, who leads council’s Committee on Global Opportunities and the Creative/Innovative Economy.
+Oh on Thursday introduced a resolution to establish the task force; City Council is expected to consider it next week.

 The task force would visit other cities that have a thriving fashion industry, hold hearings about the industry in Philadelphia, and come up with a formal report and recommendations for City Council.